 "The Humitest contributes to improve the biofuel."

-Measuring moisture content of woodchips, barks and other biomasses"We use our Humitest for homogeneous products: barks, woodchips and fine ground wood.
+Moisture content of woodchips, barks and ground wood"We use our Humitest for homogeneous products: barks, woodchips and fine ground wood.
 One of the key points for a reliable moisture measurement is compliance with the operational mode by users.
 They are always the same people who take measurements: guarantee of seriousness, it’s a security for precise moisture measurements.
 As for the difference between the temperature of the moisture meter and the temperature of the biomass being measured, it has to be as little as possible to ensure the reliability of measurements.

 The great reproach to the oven drying method is: "it takes long", which means invoicing delays.
 With Humitest, it's immediate and easy."

 Comparison with the oven drying method"For woodchips, we use the Humitest for biomass plus on small heating rooms with a moisture content measurement precision of 2%.
 It's free of worries.